 The front panel contains a receptacle for a full-size SD card.
-Standard (SD) and high capacity (SDHC) memory cards may be used.
+Standard (SD) and high capacity (SDHC) memory cards with a speed rating of 4MB/sec (Class 4) or higher may be used.
 This SD card is not required for controller operation, and no logic instructions will access (read or write data) from this card.
 A bicolor STATUS LED, mounted in the front panel indicates the following conditions: